 In addition to patent and trade secret protection, we also rely on several trademarks and service marks to protect our intellectual property assets.
-We are the owner of numerous trademarks and service marks and service marks in the United States and in certain other countries to establish and protect our brand names as part of our intellectual property strategy.
+We are the owner of numerous trademarks and service marks and have applied for registration of our trademarks and service marks in the United States and in certain other countries to establish and protect our brand names as part of our intellectual property strategy.
 Some of our registered marks include comScore, Media Metrix and MyMetrix.